Trade Privacy Notice

 At Checkatrade we know how important it is to keep your personal data safe, that is why we are committed to making sure that you receive the service you expect and that your privacy is protected every step of the way.

-Checkatrade is a trading name of Vetted Ltd. which is the Data Controller.
-We are part of the HomeServe Group, owned by Brookfield Infrastructure Partners.
+Checkatrade is a trading name of Vetted Ltd. which is the data controller.
 Our registration number with the Information Commissioner's Office (ICO) is Z6851067.
-For more information, please visit www.homeservegroup.com.

 In this notice we provide information on the personal information we collect, how we use it, how long we keep your data, and how to exercise your data protection rights.
-We offer different membership options and there might be some differences in how we process your personal data depending on the membership you have selected.
+We offer different service options and there might be some differences in how we process your personal data depending on the services you have selected.

 We will also complete some basic checks.
-These checks include adverse media/open source reviews of press stories and reviews/feedback relevant to you or your business.
-The checks include reviewing social media business pages.
+These checks include adverse media/open source reviews of press stories and reviews/feedback relevant to you or your business, as well as social media pages.
 These may be completed by a third party under the instruction of Checkatrade.

-We publish names and partial address details of members as part of your membership profile on our platform.
+We may publish names and partial address details of Tradespeople as part of your profile on our platform.
 Personal data collected during the application and vetting process will be retained in line with our retention periods which in most instances is six years.
-You can ask us to remove the listing or request to be unsubscribed from marketing communications by contacting: privacy@checkatrade.com

-When you enquire about joining Checkatrade as a Member or otherwise being included on our platform, we will collect personal and business details to provide you with our services.
+When you enquire about joining Checkatrade or otherwise being included on our platform, we will collect personal and business details to provide you with our services.
 Our lawful basis for processing your information is to enter you into a contract and to provide ongoing support to you whilst on our platform.
-The information we normally collect includes:
+The information we collect will vary depending on the type of services you sign up for.

 Business Name